Schuyler Colfax: Vice presidency (1869–1873)

 Colfax was inaugurated March 4, 1869, and served until March 4, 1873.
 Grant and Colfax, 46 and 45 respectively at the time of their inauguration, were the youngest presidential and vice presidential team until the inauguration of Bill Clinton and Al Gore in 1993.

-Colfax and John Nance Garner, the first vice president under Franklin Roosevelt, are the only two vice presidents to have been Speaker of the House of Representatives prior to becoming vice president, and since the vice president is the President of the Senate, they are the only two people to have served as the presiding officers of both Houses of Congress.
+Colfax and John Nance Garner, the first vice president under Franklin Roosevelt, are the only two vice presidents to have been the speaker of the House of Representatives prior to becoming vice president, and since the vice president is the president of the Senate, they are the only two people to have served as the presiding officers of both houses of Congress.

 Italian unity

 On Friday, January 6, 1871, in a letter from Washington, D.C., published in the New York Times, Colfax recognized and rejoiced in King Victor Emmanuel II's victory of unifying Italy and setting up a new government in Rome.
 Colfax encouraged Italy to form a republican government that protected religious freedom, regardless of faith, and the civil rights of all individuals, including those who lived in poverty.
 Colfax said, "for out of this new life of civil and religious liberty will flow peace and happiness, progress and prosperity, with material and national development, and advancement as surely as healthy springs flow from fountains of purity."